-“My love of art was immense!”
+My love of art was immense!

-I first met thangka painting in New York City while sitting in the Oriental antique store of a meditation teacher named Rudi.
+“I first met thangka painting in New York City in the 70’s while sitting in the antique store of a meditation teacher named Rudi.
 While I was drawing his portrait he was talking about the beauty of Tibetan scroll paintings, thangkas.
-He spoke with sadness about the destruction of Tibet by the Chinese Communists.
-This was back in the 70’s.
 As he spoke I felt a stirring, an awakening in my consciousness.
-I knew that somehow thangkas were very important to me, and I felt a responsibility for helping to save this art form.
+I knew that somehow thangkas were very important to me, and I felt a responsibility to help save this art form.

 At the time I was a young art student.
 My love of art was immense, but I often struggled with what subject to paint.
 It was years later in Boulder, Colorado that I saw an offering for a class in thangka painting at Naropa University.
 I knew that I had found my art.
 I felt that I was born to paint Buddhas and Bodhisattvas.
 It was a profound understanding.

 I have a traditional art background and also have specialized in thangka painting.
 I began my studies in 1987 with 3 years under Sanje Elliot at Naropa University in Boulder, Colorado and took classes with Cynthia Moku as well.
 Since then, I have been under the guidance of HH Drikung Kagyu Chetsang Rinpoche and have also painted for and received guidance from Khenpo Tsewang Dongyal and his late brother, Khen Rinpoche.
 I have been painting thangkas and drawing Buddhas for over 25 years.

 For the past 5 years, I have been researching and carving Buddha woodblocks.
 This is now my primary discipline.”

 Faith is one of the few people in the world still making Buddha woodblocks.
 Woodblocks have become a dying art but her mission is to revitalize the tradition.
 It still exists in Nepal but almost exclusively as prayer flags.